-The 27 Best IDEs and Code Editors for Linux
+22 Best Free C/C++ IDEs and Editors for Linux in 2026

 What is an IDE?

-An IDE (Integrated Development Environment) editor is a software application that offers an extensive collection of tools for software development, which includes a text editor, debugging tools, code compiler, version control, and other features that help software developers to write, debug, and test their code efficiently.
+An IDE (Integrated Development Environment) editor is a software application that offers an extensive collection of tools for software development, which includes a text editor, debugging tools, a code compiler, version control, and other features that help software developers to write, debug, and test their code efficiently.

 A text editor is generally an IDE but designed to offer a more feature-rich environment that includes syntax highlighting, code folding, auto-indentation, and code completion, which is a useful feature that helps developers to reduce code errors and write code more efficiently.

-1. Netbeans for C/C++ Development
+1. NetBeans for C/C++ Development

-NetBeans IDE for C++ Programming
+Apache NetBeans IDE

-NetBeans IDE for C++ Programming
+Apache NetBeans IDE

 2. Code::Blocks

-Its features are categorized into a compiler, debugger, and interface features and these include:
+Its features are categorized into a compiler, debugger, and interface features, and these include:

-• Multiple compiler support including GCC, clang, Borland C++ 5.5, digital Mars plus many more
+• Multiple compiler support, including GCC, clang, Borland C++ 5.5, Digital Mars, plus many more

 • Very fast, no need for makefiles